✍️ The #1 Vocabulary Habit of Top TOEIC Scorers

 You might write:

-negotiate = to discuss something to reach an agreement
+negotiate = to talk about something to reach an agreement

 Related word: agreement, contract, deal